dynamic/silverstripe-foxy-customer-portal/README.md

 # Silverstripe Foxy Customer Portal

-Integrates the Foxy.io customer portal.
+Integrates the Foxy.io customer portal with your Foxy store.

 ## Requirements